 If you drive south along the Costa Blanca from Alicante on the N-332 for around an hour you will find yourself in Torrevieja.

-The city is rather uniquely surrounded by water – as well as being a seaside city with nice beaches, the centre of town sits in front of two large salt-water lakes known as Las Salinas.
+The city is rather unusually surrounded by water: as well as being a seaside city with attractive beaches, the town centre sits in front of two large salt-water lakes known as Las Salinas.

 This quirk of geography provides Torrevieja with a pleasant microclimate.

 Here are some of the best activities to enjoy during your stay in Torrevieja…

 Museum of Sea and Salt

 Torrevieja has an excellent range of museums, brilliant for those who are interested in learning about the culture and history of both the town and the region.
 If you have limited time during your stay it’s probably best to focus on finding out more about its most iconic feature, Las Salinas – the two salt-water lakes.

 The Museum of Sea and Salt will take you through the town’s growth as a major exporter of salt.
 Entry is free, and it is open Wednesday to Saturday from 10am to 2pm and (after a “siesta” break) 5pm to 9pm; on Tuesdays from 10am to 2pm; and on Sundays from 10am to 1pm.

 Abundance of Beaches